-Answer: The spiritual gift of teaching is one of the gifts of the Holy Spirit (Romans 12:6-8; 1 Corinthians 12:28; Ephesians 4:1-12).
-It is a gift given by the Holy Spirit, enabling one to effectively communicate the truths of Bible to others.
+Answer: The spiritual gift of teaching is one of the gifts of the Holy Spirit (Romans 12:6–8; 1 Corinthians 12:28; Ephesians 4:1–12).
+It is a gift given by the Holy Spirit, enabling one to effectively communicate the truths of the Bible to others.
 It is most often, but not always, used in the context of the local church.
-The gift of teaching involves the analysis and proclamation of the Word of God, explaining the meaning, context and application to the hearer’s life.
+The gift of teaching involves the analysis and proclamation of the Word of God, explaining the meaning, context, and application to the hearer’s life.
 The gifted teacher is one who has the unique ability to clearly instruct and communicate knowledge, specifically the doctrines of the faith and truths of the Bible.

 God gave spiritual gifts to edify His church.
 Paul instructed the church at Corinth to seek to edify and build up Christ’s church, telling them that since they were “eager” to have spiritual gifts, they should “try to excel in gifts that build up the church” (1 Corinthians 14:12).
 A spiritual gift (charismata in Greek) is a supernatural, God-given ability to perform a ministry for the building up of the body of Christ.
 It is given graciously by God and cannot be earned.
 While a spiritual gift can be developed, it does require a supernatural ability to exercise it.
 One of these gifts is teaching.

-There are several contexts in which the gift of teaching can be used: Sunday school classes, Bible schools and colleges, seminaries, and home Bible studies.
+There are several contexts in which the gift of teaching can be used: Sunday school classes, Bible schools, and colleges, seminaries, and home Bible studies.
 The one with the gift can teach either individuals or groups.
 A person with the natural talent to teach can teach just about anything, but a person with the spiritual gift of teaching teaches the content of the Bible.
 He can teach the message of a book, as a whole book, or break it down to individual paragraphs or verses.
 No new material originates from one with the gift of teaching.
-The teacher simply explains or expounds the meaning of the Bible text.
+The teacher simply explains or expounds the meaning of the Bible’s text.

 In Ephesians 4:11–12, Paul lists foundational gifts for the building up of the local church.
 The gifts are given for the building up of the body of Christ.
 In verse 11 teachers are linked with pastors.
 This does not necessarily suggest one gift, but it does seem to imply that the pastor is also a teacher.
 The Greek word for pastor is poiemen which means “shepherd.”
 A pastor is one who cares for his people in the same way a shepherd cares for his sheep.
 Just as a shepherd feeds his sheep, the pastor also has the responsibility to teach his people the spiritual food of the Word of God.